RosinanteGit/bitburner-scripts/README.md

 `alias gang="run getgang.js 18000"`

-**i added autocrime.js as an alternative without the need of SF 4.3, it needs a word from your slums as first argument: homicide, Drugs, Mug, Rob etc. then as second argument u need the number of repeats, for a full run that would be 18000 so to start u could type**
+**i added autocrime.js as an alternative without the need of SF 4.3, it needs a word from your slums as first argument: homicide, Drugs, Mug, Rob etc. then as second argument u need the number of repeats, for a full run that would be 18000.
+I added --tail so u can close it once its running to make sure u can abort!!!!**

 `alias autocrime="run autocrime.js homicide 18000 --tail"`

-**for a full run i added --tail so u can close it once its running to make sure u can abort!!!!**